How to apply

 What happens if I want to take a gap year?

-Applications for deferred entry will be considered in the normal way, but for entry in 2015 the conditions of any offer must be met in the summer of 2014.
+Applications for deferred entry will be considered in the normal way, but for entry in 2016 the conditions of any offer must be met in the summer of 2015.
 Please note, Winchester School of Art does not accept deferred applications.
 However, in exceptional circumstances WSA can defer entry to the following year once you have been offered a place and accepted it as your firm choice and met all your conditions.

 Who can I contact with general queries?